kartarkat/flipkart-task/README.md

-# Online Drive
+# Online Store
-This app simulates an online store like flipkart UI.
+This app simulates an online store like Flipkart UI.
 App is built using **React JS**

 Try this app [https://flipcart-task.netlify.app/](https://flipcart-task.netlify.app/)